Navigating the Future of Insurance: Risk Management

 Matt Santos:

-Another transformative trend is the improvement of data-driven risk intelligence.
+A key transformative trend is the improvement of data-driven risk intelligence.
 Big data is no longer just a buzzword for referencing volume.
 It now enables more precision -- including the integration of data ecosystems to enhance risk segmentation, pricing accuracy and predictive modeling -- and supports underwriting decisions.
 This is particularly important in casualty, where there is high complexity in exposures.

 How has the role of risk management and specialized underwriting expertise evolved in response to emerging global challenges like climate change, cyber threats and geopolitical instability?